Georgia vs. Arkansas NCAA Football Odds, Plays and Insights | October 2, 2021

 Arkansas Stats and Trends

-- Arkansas' games this season have hit the over on three of five set point totals (60%).
+- Arkansas has hit the over in 60% of its opportunities this year (three times in five games with a set point total).

 - The Razorbacks score 35.8 points per game, 30.0 more than the Bulldogs give up (5.8).

-- Arkansas is 5-0 against the spread and 4-0 overall when the team records more than 5.8 points.
+- Arkansas is 5-0 against the spread and 4-0 overall in games when it scores more than 5.8 points.

-- Arkansas is 5-0 against the spread and 4-0 overall when the team amasses more than 185.3 yards.
+- In games that Arkansas churns out more than 185.3 yards, the team is 5-0 against the spread and 4-0 overall.

-- The Razorbacks have turned the ball over two times, seven fewer times than the Bulldogs have forced turnovers (9).
+- This season the Razorbacks have two turnovers, seven fewer than the Bulldogs have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.